Add text watermark to PDF document using Power Automate

 How to use a PDF type watermark to add a watermark with a specific design to PDF documents generated on submitting a form.

-Add watermark to PDF action supports a few types of watermarks — Text, Image, and PDF:
+Add watermark to PDF action supports a few types of watermarks — Text, Image, PDF and HTML:

 Classify your documents

-A watermark that states “Confidential” or “For internal use only” can serve as a reminder of how the document should be handled.
-For example, people who have access to the document may be more conscious of leaving it open on their computer screen when they step away if it is marked “Confidential.”
+A watermark that states “Confidential” or “For internal use only” helps indicate how a document should be handled.
+For example, users are less likely to leave a document open on their screen when they step away if it is clearly marked as confidential.

 Identify the perpetrator if the document is leaked

-When sending confidential documents outside your organization, adding a recipient-specific watermark can deter unauthorized sharing.
-In addition to an email address, you can include the recipient’s name and the date and time to protect the PDF and help identify the source if the document is leaked.
+When sending confidential documents outside your organization, adding a recipient-specific watermark can help discourage unauthorized sharing.
+Including details such as the recipient’s email, name, or timestamp makes it easier to trace the source if the document is leaked.

 Let’s say you have a list of recipients on your SharePoint site: